-The day I realised that mental load doesn’t disappear on its own...
-And that everyday life can be designed differently.
+The day I realised that mental load doesn’t disappear on its own... that everyday life can be designed differently.

 There are moments in life when, from the outside, everything seems to be working.

 Your life stands upright.
+You manage your responsibilities.
+You keep moving forward.

 And yet, something inside has started to tighten.

+The days move quickly.
+The mental lists never stop.
 Evening arrives with that strange feeling of having been busy all day… without really moving forward.

-Sometimes even after a full night’s sleep.
+You go to bed tired.
+Sometimes even after a full night's sleep.

-It’s simply that everyday life is asking for more energy than it should.
+It's not that your life is bad.
+It's simply that everyday life is asking for more energy than it should.

 Little by little, the structure of daily life starts consuming your energy instead of supporting it.